The Asylum Myths

 problems only hatred.Their lies confuse the public about serious

-immigration as a key tool to recruit members and voters.
-They have
+about immigration as a key tool to recruit members and voters.

-created confusion about immigration refugees and asylum seekers
+They have created confusion about immigration refugees and asylum

-and used this to highlight their hatred for Scotland's minority
+seekers and used this to highlight their hatred for Scotland's

-ethnic communities.
-These lies have become part of the mainstream
+minority ethnic communities.
+These lies have become part of

-and are often presented as facts in some sections of the media.
+the mainstream and are often presented as facts in some sections

-about the valuable contribution that Scotland's diverse communities
+truth about the valuable contribution that Scotland's diverse

-make to Scotland as a whole.
-This booklet forms part of UNISON's
+communities make to Scotland as a whole.
+This booklet forms

-ongoing campaign.
-It contains valuable information that will support
+part of UNISON's ongoing campaign.
+It contains valuable information

 Matt Smith